SheikhSalman-koli/assignment12-medicamp-client-side/README.md

 Organizers can easily add, update, and delete camp events while participants can register seamlessly through integrated Stripe payment processing.
 The platform includes a personalized analytics dashboard providing real-time participant count tracking and detailed camp insights.

 Participants can submit feedback and ratings after registration, view comprehensive camp details, and review their payment history complete with transaction IDs.
-Secure payment processing is supported through Stripe and SSL Commerz, ensuring smooth transactions for both local and international users.
+Secure payment processing is supported through Stripe , ensuring smooth transactions for both local and international users.
 An admin confirmation system ensures registration statuses are accurately managed.

 Built with React, TailwindCSS, and DaisyUI, Medicamp features a responsive, mobile-first interface that delivers a smooth and engaging user experience across all devices.